vishalnandagopal/backend-imgGen/README.md

 1. In the backend-ImgGen folder, run `mvnw spring-boot:run`

-The imgGenRestAPI.java file has the `main` function.
+The imgGenRestAPI.java file has the `main` function which will run the app.

 ## Files and their functions